0x000dea7c/invaders/README.md

 The idea was to not use any, but don't have much time left (life stuff) for audio, text and image processing.

+- X11 included in most gnulinux distros
-- SDL_mixer & SDL: you need to install this separately
+- SDL_mixer & SDL: need to install this separately
-- Freetype (freetype2): you probably need to install this separately, too
+- Freetype (freetype2): probably need to install this separately
+- libvorbis: probably need to install this separately

 ## WINDOWS